tracefirst/shared/README.md

-# shared
+# Background
-Shared repository for collaboration with partners
+Shared repository for collaboration on standards between

+  * Trace First
+  * CAI
+  * Fort Supply

-The first item is the "Animal Data Format"
+## The first item is the "Animal Data Format"
+The attached [generic schema](generic.xsd) is the first output from the participants.
+Adopters should ignore the following attributes as their use is NOT supported for the time being:

+ * NUIMovements
+ * NUIEvents
+ * Attachments